mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 //todo lol

+* points of identity
+* don't always need a copy of the document, numbers can be enough
+* register a SIM card, get anonymous internet
+* who knows what else, i wouldn't know bc i have never done a crime

 ## What else is in here?

 If there's a passport number in this webpage, maybe there's even more?
 A phone number maybe?
 Searching for `phone` and `number` didn't get anywhere, so I tried searching for `614`, the first 3 digits of an Australian phone number. _That_ led me to a whole lot of _this_: